 The police officer directed Jane and Alan to move 10 metres away near a few police motorcycles.
 The police officer continued to search through Jane’s bag.
 Jane and Alan began recording the interaction.
 The police officer threatened to take Alan and Jane to the station if they did not cooperate with orders.
-The police officer then searched Alan’s pockets by placing his hands inside of them.
+Then, the police officer then searched Alan’s pockets by placing his hands inside of them.
 The police officer then obtained Jane and Alan’s details and entered them into an electronic device.

 Plaintiffs sue NSW Police for false imprisonment, assault and battery, trespass to goods

 Jane and Alan commenced proceedings in the NSW District Court.
 Firstly, for false imprisonment, assault and battery for Alan.
 Secondly, false imprisonment, assault and trespass to goods for Jane.
 An Informal Settlement Conference was held with the representative of the State of NSW and negotiated a settlement deal for our clients, which awarded them compensation and covered the costs of their legal representation.